 Alternatively, you can regularly swap out your Instagram bio links to direct users to specific product categories or product pages.
 This may be ideal if you’re conducting campaigns that promote a new collection or product.
 If you do this, add a clear call to action encouraging users to shop via the link in bio.

 Link in Stories

 You can also add links to products within Instagram Stories via the Swipe Up feature.
 This provides a more streamlined user experience than the link-in-bio call to action.
 Use this feature with other types of content to keep your followers engaged.
 You’ll lose brand advocates if you only use Stories to sell product.

 Note that this feature is only available for verified accounts or accounts with business profiles.
 In addition, you must have more than 10,000 followers for access to this feature.

 Link in Caption

 Like2buy is a tool popularly used by fashion brands.
 With Like2buy, users click a Like2buy link specific to your brand and click through to a replicated page of your Instagram feed.
-From there, users can click on the post they were interested in and see the items that were included in the post.
-Below the photo from Instagram will be individual images with their information that users can click through to buy.
-However, Like2buy may not be the best option for retailers with a small marketing budget.
+From there, they can click on the post they were interested in and see the items that were included in the post.
+Below the Instagram photo will be individual product images that users can click through to buy.
+However, Like2buy can be expensive and may not be ideal for retailers with a small marketing budget.